General overview and differences from the fifth edition

 - Plan Stakeholder Management becomes Plan Stakeholder Engagement.

 - Control Stakeholder Engagement becomes Monitor Stakeholder Engagement.

-The change from “Control” to “Monitor” indicates that, while the project is executed, we monitor it to understand what is happening and customize the strategy to meet the changing needs.
+The change from “Control” to “Monitor” indicates that, during the execution of the project, we monitor it to understand what is happening everyday and personalize the strategy to meet the changing needs.

 Who will be affected by these changes?

-The figure of the Project Manager is becoming more and more important and is spreading in all sectors; this is why the need to certify your skills increases.
+The role of the Project Manager is becoming more and more important and is spreading in every sectors; this is why the need to certify its skills increases.

-The sixth edition of the PMbok becomes a fundamental text for all those who are struggling with an official exam to get the title of Project Manager.
+The PMbok then becomes a fundamental text for all those who are dealing with an official exam to get the title of Project Manager.

 - CAPM – Certified Associate in Project Management